 Reading aloud with children ages 0 to 5 supports early literacy and pre-reading skills, fosters a love of books and learning, and strengthens bonding between the child and parents or caregivers.

 Is it really possible to read 1,000 books with my child?

 Yes!
 And you can do it more quickly than you might think!

 By reading just one bedtime story each night, you can read 1,000 books in less than three years.

 Most board books and picture books take 5 minutes or less to read.
 By reading 3 books aloud with your child each day – about 15 minutes – you’ll finish 1,095 books in a year.

 All reading activities count toward your 1,000 Books Before Kindergarten reading goal.
 Add all board books, picture books, and other stories your child hears to their reading log.

-Books read aloud at a library storytime, at preschool or day care, or even at a grandma’s house count.
+Books read aloud at a library storytime, at preschool or day care, or even at a grandparent’s house count.
 Reading a book multiple times counts, as well.
-If you read your child’s favorite story 10 times, be sure to record that as 10 books in your 1,000 Books Before Kindergarten Reading Log.
+If you read your child’s favorite story 10 times, be sure to record that as 10 books in your 1,000 Books Before Kindergarten reading log.

 How do I keep track of the books we read?